Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

-There are also alternative solutions beyond the general separation of variables technique.
-For example, \citet{PakmanPaninski} proposed an Hamiltonian Monte Carlo scheme, incorporating the truncations via hard walls and exploiting the possibility to integrate exactly the Hamiltonian equations of motion with Gaussian potential. \citet{ridgway2016} developed a sequential Monte Carlo sampler for computing Gaussian orthant probabilities, adding a dimension at each step, combined with carefully--designed \textsc{mcmc} moves.
-More recently, \citet{gessner2020} constructed an efficient estimator of Gaussian integrals with linear domain constraints, which decomposes the problem into a sequence of easier--to--solve conditional probabilities, relying on a sequence of nested domains.
-Each internal step uses an analytic version of elliptical slice sampling, exploiting the availability of closed--form solutions for the intersections between the ellipses and linear constraints.
-The authors reported evidence of effectiveness of such method even for thousand--dimensional integrals.
-Additional relevant references for the problem of evaluating Gaussian integrals can be found in, e.g., \citet{genz2002comparison,miwa2003evaluation,gassmann2003multivariate,genz2004numerical,craig2008new,chopin2011fast,hayter2013evaluation,trinh2015bivariate} and \citet{nomura2016evaluation}.
+There are also alternative solutions beyond the classical separation of variables technique.
+For example, \citet{ridgway2016} developed a sequential Monte Carlo sampler to compute Gaussian orthant probabilities, adding a dimension at each step, combined with carefully-designed MCMC moves.
+More recently, \citet{gessner2020} constructed an efficient estimator of Gaussian integrals with linear domain constraints, that decomposes the problem into a sequence of easier-to-solve conditional probabilities, based on nested domains.
+Each internal step uses an analytic version of elliptical slice sampling, exploiting the availability of closed-form solutions for the intersections between the ellipses and linear constraints.
+The authors reported evidence of effectiveness of such method even for thousands-dimensional integrals.
+Further strategies can be found in, e.g., \citet{genz2002comparison,miwa2003evaluation,gassmann2003multivariate,genz2004numerical,craig2008new,trinh2015bivariate}.

-Interestingly, some of the aforementioned strategies also provide, as a direct consequence, effective solutions for sampling from multivariate truncated normals, which can be useful to generate values from the \textsc{sun} posterior via the additive representation in equation \eqref{eq14.add}.
-Such methods can be found, for example, in \citet{Botev_2016} and \citet{gessner2020}.
-Motivated by inference on a phylogenetic multivariate probit model, \cite{Zhang2019} and \citet{Nishimura2021} recently employed two alternative schemes for sampling from a truncated normal distribution with dimension above ten thousands.
-This is done by resorting to a bouncy particle sampler (\textsc{bps}) and an Hamiltonian Zigzag sampler, respectively.
-The latter is a variant of \textsc{hmc} that rely on Laplace--distributed momentum.
-As such, it can be combined with the no--U--turn (\textsc{nuts}) algorithm in \citet{hoffman2014}, benefiting from the associated minimal tuning.
+Interestingly, some of the aforementioned strategies also provide, as a byproduct, effective solutions for sampling from multivariate truncated normals, which can be useful to generate values from the SUN posterior via the additive representation in~\eqref{eq14.add}.
+These methods can be found, for example, in \citet{Botev_2016} and in \citet{gessner2020}.
+Motivated by inference on a phylogenetic multivariate probit model, \cite{Zhang2019} recently employed an alternative scheme for sampling from truncated normals with dimension above ten thousands, via a bouncy particle sampler.
+See also \citet{PakmanPaninski} for an Hamiltonian Monte Carlo scheme, incorporating the truncations via hard walls and exploiting the possibility to integrate exactly the Hamiltonian equations.